pelbert/simpleOrderSearch/README.md

 Order Search
 This programming task consists of building a simple web application to search for orders.
 Fork this repository and create your application.
 It should take this input from the user:

-(Order Number || (Region && Supplier)) && Date
+(Order Number || (MSA && Status)) && CompletionDte

-The application will call a service that you create using C#.
-I have provided some sample data for the application in this file
+The console application will call a service that you create using C#.
+I have provided some sample data for the application in the JSON file in the data folder.

-Order Documents

 The file contains an array whose elements represent orders.
-The data should be defined as a constant in your service.
+The data should be defined as a model in your service.

 The application calling the service can be a console app.
 You have total freedom to do what you want but make sure it can do these two things:

 • Validate that the user has provided the right criteria to make a search
+• Provide an offset and page value for pagination.
 • Write the outputs of the service call to a console window.

 Create a pull request once you have it working.
 I will clone your repository, verify that it works, and evaluate it.